 We will feature a day-long event, filled with keynote addresses, contributed talks and posters, and time for networking and socializing.

-The Symposium will be held on August 28th, 2018, and is hosted in the Pollack Hall of the Wirth Music Building of McGill University.
+The Symposium will be held on August 28th, 2018, and is hosted at McGill University.
 The event is free of charge for participants with mandatory registration.
 It is easily accessible from the public transit system (“McGill” metro station – Green line).

 Daycare will be offered for free during the symposium.
 However, registration will be mandatory.